ShaojieDai/me/set1/readme.md

 During the week I downloaded Python and VSCode, started learning Python and finished Set1.
+Because I had never learned Python before, it was a little difficult to learn at first, so I looked for tutorials on the Internet to begin to understand programming and learn Python.